Year 7 Parent Information

 Who can I contact if I have a query?

 Your child's tutor is the main point of contact for parents, students and staff.
-Any more serious concerns should be directed to the Progress Leader who can also discuss any issues about your daughter and her school career.
-The Progress Leader will liaise with the Senior Leadership Team as appropriate.
+Any more serious concerns should be directed to the Pastoral Leader who can also discuss any issues about your daughter and her school career.
+The Pastoral Leader will liaise with the Senior Leadership Team as appropriate.
 If you would like to see a member of staff, it is helpful if you contact the College first by telephone or email and make an appointment.
 All teachers, including Progress Leaders, have lessons during the day and may not be available to meet with you immediately.

 What reports will I receive about my child's progress?